LucaFeger/actions/docker-deploy/README.md

 * **DOCKER_USERNAME** Your Dockerhub username
 * **DOCKER_PASSWORD** Your Dockerhub password

+<span style="color:red">**If your image is private and the docker credentials are incorrect the Action won't end at the moment until GitHub ends it after an hour**</span>

 ## License

 The Dockerfile and associated scripts and documentation in this project are released under the [MIT License](LICENSE.md).